pactus-project/pactus.org/docs/guide/README.md

 (unlike most of PoS blockchains).
 The participants of the blockchain collect rewards based on their availability and honesty.

-In a nutshell, Zarb is a blockchain protocol layer.

 Zarb is designed from the ground up to be a “pure” blockchain protocol.
 Like Bitcoin, Zarb has a fixed supply of token generated at genesis which are distributed over time as block rewards to well behaving validators who support the network by providing storage and